 Stay connected.
 Even if it’s not in person.

-That’s the message for the holidays from Dr. Maxine Lewis, Chief of Mental and Addictions for Niagara Health and St. Joseph’s Healthcare Hamilton.
+That’s the message from Dr. Maxine Lewis, Chief of Mental and Addictions for Niagara Health and St. Joseph’s Healthcare Hamilton.

 Maintaining connections with others is always important for your mental health, but especially during a pandemic that has put limits on the amount of in-person contact people have with each another.

 “People are demonstrating really innovative ways to stay connected with each other, like video conferencing and telephone,” says Dr. Lewis.
-“Over the holidays, it’s important to use these platforms to stay connected and to keep everyone safe.
-For example, I recently participated in an online baking class.
-It was a nice way to connect with people.
-The most important thing is to stay safe and follow the guidelines of public health.
-Virtual gatherings do take a little bit more coordination, but they are fun."
+“It’s important to use these platforms to stay connected and to keep everyone safe."

 Dr. Lewis says it’s also important to think of people who live alone and may feel more isolated.